 More specifically, we are:

 - Robert Mayette, a writer in several genres, primarily literary fiction, historical fiction and fantasy.
-Mr. Mayette holds an MA in English Literature and when not working on his own writing, he loves curling up with anthologies, the occassional literary novel, and works of sci-fi and fantasy.
-By day, he works for the consumer marketing division of a major print media company out of New York.
+Mr. Mayette holds an MA in English Literature and when not working on his own writing, he loves curling up with literary novels and works of sci-fi and fantasy.
+By day, he works for a technology company.

 - Kristi Petersen-Schoonover, a writer of literary fiction and horror.
 Ms. Petersen-Schoonover holds an MFA in Creative Writing from Goddard College, where she also served as Editor-in-Chief of the Pitkin Review.
 You can read more about Kristi at her website.